West High School (Bakersfield, California)

 West High School is a public high school located in Bakersfield, California, United States.
-The school serves about 2,500 students in grades 9 to 12 in the Kern High School District.
-Total student enrollment is 2,525.
+The school serves about 2,000 students in grades 9 to 12 in the Kern High School District.

+The school has been accredited by the Western Association of Schools and Colleges—for the first time in 1969 and most recently in 2020, for a fixed term after each evaluation.